-We timely filed our notice of appeal, taking the position that the Court's Order was final and appealable, and erroneous.
-Following our notice of appeal, we negotiated a stipulation with the State and the receiver which afforded it significant concessions.
+We timely filed our notice of appeal, taking the position that the Court 's Order was final and appealable, and erroneous.
+Following our notice of appeal, we negotiated a stipulation with the State and the receiver which afforded us significant concessions.
 Those concessions included: (a) an agreed recognition of us as a secured lienholder with a priority claim, (b) an accelerated timeframe for the (i) allocation by the receiver of collected funds between pre- and post- receivership periods, and (ii) disbursement to us of pre-receivership funds collected, and (c) an agreement by the State that it would forego its right to seek recoupment of pre-receivership funds as reimbursement for post-receivership advances.
 In exchange for these concessions (among others), we withdrew our appeal.

-As a result of these developments, during the three months ended March 31, 2011, we recorded an impairment charge of \$24.4 million to reduce the carrying values of the Connecticut SNFs to their estimated fair values.
+As a result of these developments, during the six months ended June 30, 2011, we recorded an impairment charge of \$24.4 million to reduce the carrying values of the Connecticut SNFs to their estimated fair values.
 We estimated the fair value of these facilities based on the facilities' potential sales value assuming that the facilities would not be used as skilled nursing facilities.
 As of November 1, 2011, all of the residents of the four facilities have been relocated and the receiver has surrendered possession of all of the facilities to us.
 We are actively marketing the facilities for sale (for purposes other than the provision of skilled nursing care).
+See "Assets Sold or Held for Sale" below for more detail.